Are you married to your job and forgetting how to be a woman?

 It took us a great deal of hard work to get where we are and now having reaped the fruit of our life-long journey, we realize that we lost touch with our feminine side.
 Through the struggle we have become too strong, intimidating for a man; we can be difficult to approach.
 When did we come to the conclusion that emotions are not important?
 We forgot how to feel them.
 If we do get to feel them sometimes, we'll make sure no one else can see us...we can't show vulnerability.
-Do Successful Women Intimidate Men?
+9 Men Tell Us Straight: Do Successful Women Intimidate Them?

 Vulnerable is something we can't allow ourselves to be, because vulnerability exposes us to the king of all fears—the fear of failure.
 It is that fear that kept us moving forward conquering the world; establishing our social status.